Have an iPhone or iPad? Well your wait is over, you can read us there too. Download the BTRtoday app today to have the newest stories on the go!

-It’s snack time… do you know where your craving is?
-You’ve got the options of an orange, spicy potato chips, or a bag of pretzels—and instead you opt to go down the street to buy a candy bar.
+It’s snack time; what do you do?
+You can pick an orange, some potato chips or a bag of pretzels and instead opt to go around the street to buy a candy bar.
 Why is that?
-If you made an extra effort just to get that sugar intake; maybe it’s time you recognize your sweet tooth.
+If you’re making an effort to get those extra sugar intake; maybe it’s time you recognize your sweet tooth.

-The published work also brings attention to the fact that until recently, such ideas were largely based solely on a linguistic viewpoint, and not from a psychological approach.
-The recent studies have concluded that robust linguistic metaphors are actually able to alter behaviors and thoughts in a metaphor-consistent direction.
+The recent published work also brings attention to the fact that until recently, such ideas were largely based solely on a linguistic viewpoint.
+Recent studies showed robust linguistic metaphors can alter behaviors and thoughts in a metaphor-consistent direction.

-In this study they found that people evaluated words faster depending on the type of word and where they were presented on the computer screen.
-For example, negative words were processed quicker when presented on the lower half of the screen, where positive words were processed quicker when presented on the upper half.
-This aided to the reasoning behind why we use the metaphor, “I’m feeling down” for a negative feeling, and the metaphor “I’m feeling up” for a positive mood.
+Good or bad moods might be mapped out based on where positive and negative words are located on the computer screen.
+The researchers found that people processed words quicker depending on the type of word and where they were presented on the screen.
+For example, negative words were processed quicker when presented in the lower half of the screen, while positive words were processed quicker when presented in the upper half.
+Consequently, because we often use metaphors – like “I’m feeling down” for a bad mood and “I’m

 They also reference their findings on why we say we’re “heated” or “boiling” when we’re angry.
 They found that ambiguous faces were thought to be angrier when superimposed on a background suggestive of heat versus non-heat, consistent with anger– heat experiences and metaphors (Anderson & DeLisi, in press).